 When we reference “leaders” we also mean “managers” as managers must know how to lead people.
 To succeed today, organizations should hire and train managers for leadership ability first, management abilities second.
 People skills are that important.

 In conducting my research, I learned that there are “Three Things all People Want” (Hatley, 2014): To be valued and respected for their uniqueness; to know they are making a difference—that they matter; and love.
 Love is the greatest of human needs.
+All humans also want to trust and be trusted.
+You will never get to trust without demonstrating “respect” and “purpose.”
 If the basic needs in life are met, all people regardless of socio-economic status, age, gender, position, or anything else, want and need these three things.

 Considering this, it goes without saying one can more easily inspire people to a higher level of engagement, commitment, and nurture trust by tapping into these three basic human needs.
 One thing we forget is that people are not mere numbers on a corporate organizational chart or “things.”
 People are living beings with souls, hopes, dreams and desires–human beings.
 Humans do not respond to being treated as “things.”